-nent is between Accra Care, inc., nerein after referred to as "Accra", and, the "Employee".
-I am completing ent as (check one) Applicant, applying for employment Current employee. eyee, I am responsible for providing assistance to the client in his/her home blan and working within the hours authorized.
+inis Agreem nent is between Accra Care, inc., nerein after referred to as "Accra", and , the "Employee".
+I am completing this agreeme ent as (check one) \square Applicant, applying for employment \square Current employee. following a p Responsible Accra is the l and schedul byee, I am responsible for providing assistance to the client in his/her home blan and working within the hours authorized.
 The Participant, and/or Party and/or Qualified Professional will train me in caring for the Participant.
 Employer.
 The Responsible Party (RP) has the responsibility of daily supervision ing.
 To be paid, I must be physically present and working with the Client or service according to the plan.
 AL the boxes below to confirm your understanding of our policies and job s.
 I understand: I will not be paid by Accra to work during the time when there are no hours remaining for the Participant, the Client is ineligible for service or has an unpaid spend-down that must be paid to Accra.
 The Responsible Party has reviewed the following with me: Policy and Procedure Manual, Support Plan and/or Support Plan Addendum, Individual Abuse Prevention Plan (IAPP) and participant-specific information provided by the Responsible Party.
 Client specific information may include but is not limited to medications, safe lifting and transfers, seizure protocols, communication styles and any other area identified by the Responsible Party.
 The Responsible Party will provide employees with updates/changes that occur related to the Participant's health or medication needs.
 I, the employee, agree to communicate any health or training concerns directly to the Responsible Party.
 The Policies and Procedures, Support Plan or Support Plan Addendum, and IAPP should be available to the employee at all times.
 I understand that 16 years old is the minimum age required to work for Accra.
 I agree to submit current copies of any degrees, licenses, or certifications that I hold.
 I agree to complete orientation and annual training required by Accra and submit required documentation.
 Failure to complete or show competency could result in termination of my employment.
 In the event of a medical emergency employees cannot transport a client to the hospital.
 CALL 911